 Want your next renovation to be your last?

 PS.
-I recently received an email from a reader asking if I could choose a colour that was NOT classic and timeless?
+I recently received an email from a reader asking if I could choose a colour that was NOT timeless?
 The answer is, the colour I choose for you, will be the colour that works best, period.
 And, obviously the colours you receive are also based on YOUR preferences, likes, dislikes, etc.

 And, having said that, if you ask for a colour that I KNOW based on my 20 years and 20,000 consultations will not work at all, I will be the first to tell you.